kaidez/kaidez.com/README.md

 ## Loose Development-Level Dependencies

-There are also some loose dependencies...they don't REALLY need to be installed to make changes to the site or create a production build, but installing them makes changing and building out the site FUN!!!!!!!!
+There are also some loose development-level dependencies...they don't REALLY need to be installed to make changes to the site or create a production build, but installing them makes changing and building out the site FUN!!!!!!!!

 * [GruntJS](http://gruntjs.com/): a JavaScript-based task manager used to run site-related tasks such as Sass compiling and assisting in the building-out of a production-ready copy of the site.